biosimulations/Biosimulations_utils/CONTRIBUTING.md

-# Contributing to the template repository for BioSimulators-compliant simulation tools
+# Contributing to BioSimulations-utils

-We enthusiastically welcome contributions to the template repository.
+We enthusiastically welcome contributions to BioSimulations-utils!

 ## Coordinating contributions